ducdmdo/resolving-fun-problems-daily/README.md

       - Hash map
       - Hash set
   ## Recursion
-  1. A base case that return an obvious result, so you should be return in your base case then you're able to exit of the stackoverflow
+  1. Return an obvious result for the base case, then you're able to exit of the stackoverflow
   2. Return recursive cases appropriately.
 Note: recursive case always is the smaller case with the original case
   ## Dynamic Programing
   Dynamic programming - **top down recursive approach** - has 2 properties